Curious about Asana time tracking?

 1. Time Doctor

-Time Doctor is a powerful time tracking app used by giant companies, like Verizon, as well as SMBs, like Thrive Market and Firehouse Subs, to boost their employees’ productivity.
+Time Doctor is a powerful time tracking app used by giant companies as well as SMBs, like Thrive Market and Firehouse Subs, to boost their employees’ productivity.

 Time Doctor allows project managers to track how their teams manage their work time in Asana.
 This way, even if your team is working remotely, you can ensure that they work productively.